-The tentative number of fellowships to be awarded is three (3) and the maximum duration is of four (4) years.
+The tentative number of fellowships to be awarded is four (4) and the maximum duration of support is for four (4) years.

-The fellowship covers tuition fees, travel expenses to the host institution (if different from the home one), accommodation and basic living expenses that will depend on the cost of living in the country where the doctoral program takes place, accordingly with the budget provided by the nominee.
+The fellowship covers tuition fees, travel expenses to the host institution (if different from the home country), accommodation and basic living expenses that will depend on the cost of living in the country where the doctoral programme takes place, accordingly with the budget provided by the nominee.
 The grants are limited to USD 10.000 per year.

-Nomination:
+Nomination

-Individual candidates cannot apply themselves for the fellowship.
+Individual candidates cannot apply for the fellowship themselves.